 The name of this organization shall be the Thompson Middle School Parent Teacher Organization, referred to hereinafter as the “Organization” or the “PTO.”

-The purposes of the PTO shall be: to facilitate communication between Haines teachers, administrators/staff, parents and guardians; to support the efforts of Haines teachers in providing quality learning experiences and resources for students; to endorse activities that generate school spirit and school pride; and, to recognize the academic accomplishments of Haines students.
+The purposes of the PTO shall be: to facilitate communication between Thompson teachers, administrators/staff, parents and guardians; to support the efforts of Thompson teachers in providing quality learning experiences and resources for students; to endorse activities that generate school spirit and school pride; and, to recognize the academic accomplishments of Thompson students.
 The PTO is organized exclusively as a not-for-profit organization within the meaning of section 501(c) 3 of the Internal Revenue Code.

 Section 1: Neither the name of the Organization nor the names of its officers in their official capacities shall be used in any connection with a commercial concern or with any partisan interest for any purpose other than the regular work or activities of the Organization.

 Section 2: No part of the net earnings of the PTO shall inure to the benefit of, or be distributed to its members, officers or other private persons except that the PTO shall be authorized and empowered to pay reasonable compensation for services rendered.